ignasa007/LingML/README.md

     --weights "./results/aaai-constraint-covid/CT-BERT/2023-12-19-00-28-08/ckpt5350.pth"
 ```

-Note: Make sure to set the device index to <i>None</i> if you do not wish to use the GPU.
-For example,
+Note: Make sure to set the device index to <i>None</i> if you do not wish to use the GPU, i.e.
 ```bash
 python3 -B main.py \
     --dataset <dataset> \